jame25/foo_artwork/README.md

 #### How It Works

 - **Automatic Detection**: When connecting to an internet radio stream, the component automatically:
+  1. Attempts to search for track artwork using metadata via configured APIs
-  1. Extracts the full URL path from the stream URL
+  2. If API search fails, extracts the full URL path from the stream URL
-  2. Looks for a full-path matching logo file first
+  3. Looks for a full-path matching station logo file first
-  3. Falls back to domain-only matching if no full-path logo is found
+  4. Falls back to domain-only matching if no full-path logo is found
-  4. Displays the custom logo if found
-  5. Falls back to normal track artwork search if no logo is found
+  5. Falls back to station-specific fallback images (-noart.png files)
+  6. Falls back to generic fallback image (noart.png)

-- **Priority**: Station logos have the highest priority in the fallback chain when API artwork search fails
+- **Priority**: Station logos are used as fallback when API artwork search fails (not as primary source)

+  **Note**: API-based track artwork searches always take priority over station logos for internet radio streams.
+Station logos serve as visual fallbacks when metadata-based artwork searches are unsuccessful.

 - **Configuration**: Enable/disable and customize folder path through Advanced preferences

 #### Example Setup for Multi-Stream Domain